 Education and Community

-Portland Works has been a host to a number of student projects over the past four years, including working across a number of universities in the UK and Europe, with colleges and with individuals pursuing their own personal research.
-Our partners include Tecnische Universitat Munchen, The University of Sheffield, Sheffield Hallam University, The University of Birmingham and others.
+Portland Works has been a host to a number of student projects including working across a number of universities in the UK and Europe, with colleges and with individuals pursuing their own personal research.
+Our partners have included Tecnische Universitat Munchen, The University of Sheffield, Sheffield Hallam University, The University of Birmingham and others.

 Students and course leaders from a number of disciplines, including Architecture, Town and Regional Planning, English, History, Journalism, Sustainable Studies, Conservation and Urban Design have worked with us to develop mutually beneficial research.
 Please contact us if you would like more information on any of these projects- or read more here about what we did.